krasimir/stent/README.md

 * For every state there is a `is<state name>` method so we can check if the machine is in that state.
 For example, to check if the machine is in a `fetching remote data` state we may call `machine.isFetchingRemoteData()` method.
 The laternative is `machine.state.name === 'fetching remote data'`.
 * For every action there is a method to fire it.
 Whatever we pass goes to the handler.
 For example, `add new todos` is available as `machine.addNewTodo(<todo data here>)`.

+`Machine.flush()` can be used to delete the currently created machines.

 ### `<action handler>`

 The action handler may be just a string.
 In the following example `fetching` is the same as `{ name: 'fetching' }` state object.